 Here’s a quick demo of a finger-operated trackball:

-A pen mouse is simple a mouse housed in a pen form factor.
+A pen mouse is simply a mouse housed in a pen form factor.
 As such, you hold it as you would a pen.

 Don’t confuse a pen mouse with a stylus: The former doesn’t work on a touchscreen nor offers any pressure sensitivity.

-As with a vertical mouse, a pen mouse can be a viable solution for people suffering from CTS or other wrist problems.
+As with a vertical mouse, a pen mouse can be a viable alternative to a regular mouse for people suffering from CTS or other wrist problems.
 Plus, since you hold it like a pen, you can use it in different holding positions to prevent fatigue.